joksdz/HackerManNotes-obs/main/Networking/Network types.md

 #### PAN / WPAN

-Modern end devices such as smartphones, tablets, laptops, or desktop computers can be connected ad hoc to form a network to enable data exchange.
+Modern end devices such as smartphones, tablets, laptops, or desktop computers can be connected and hocked to form a network to enable data exchange.
 This can be done by cable in the form of a `Personal Area Network` (`PAN`).

 The wireless variant `Wireless Personal Area Network` (`WPAN`) is based on Bluetooth or Wireless USB technologies.
 A `wireless personal area network` that is established via Bluetooth is called `Piconet`. `PAN`s and `WPAN`s usually extend only a few meters and are therefore not suitable for connecting devices in separate rooms or even buildings.